-Amash’s bipartisan letter to Senate targets ending bulk phone record surveillance
+Amash’s letter targets ending bulk call surveillance

 Washington — Fifty-nine House members signed a letter by Rep. Justin Amash, R-Grand Rapids, to Senate leaders Wednesday, saying a pending bill on the government’s bulk collection of phone records fails to “appropriately reform surveillance practices or address privacy concerns.”